jsantoro10/jsantoro10.github.io/_cases/nonna.md

       - No special instructions option
 ideation:
   summary: Using the **Crazy Eights exercise**, I sketched out different iterations of the homepage with these user pain points and improvement opportunities in mind.
-  before: My initial sketches focused on shortcuts to key user goals featured on the homepage.
+  before: My initial sketches focused on **shortcuts to key user goals** featured on the homepage.
   after: For the refined version, I prioritized a **quick and easy ordering process** with offers, popular dishes, and favorites featured.
 wireframes:
   summary: As the initial design phase continued, I created digital wireframes based on peer feedback and findings from the user research.
+  images:
+    - wireframe.png
 testing:
   notes:
     - I conducted **two rounds of usability studies**.